aimanafzal/SalesChamp/README.md

 ### Like to script things too?
-`./create-todos.sh x` where x is how many todos you would like to create.
-A POST request is sent to the to create x amount of todos by sending POST requests to the `api/movies endpoint` `api/genres endpoint`.
+`./script.sh x` where x is how many records you would like to create.
+A POST request is sent to the to create x amount of records by sending POST requests to the `api/movies endpoint` `api/genres endpoint`.

 ### Like dashboards?